ediruhiat/vue-todo-ritual/README.md

 # vue-todo-ritual

 Just a simple ritual when learning frontend framework, yeah making a todo list.
-It is uses basic Vue.js technicues, it doesn't use state management.
+It is uses basic Vue.js techniques, it doesn't use state management.

 For API Call(s) it's uses [json-server](https://github.com/typicode/json-server) by typicode.